r-lidar/lidR/README.md

 **R package for Airborne LiDAR Data Manipulation and Visualization for Forestry Applications**

 <span style="color: red;">‼️ Since august 2026, the lidR package is no longer on CRAN.
 It is now hosted by r-universe.
-See below<span>
+See below<.span>

 The lidR package provides functions to read and write `.las` and `.laz` files, plot point clouds, compute metrics using an area-based approach, compute digital canopy models, thin LiDAR data, manage a collection of LAS/LAZ files, automatically extract ground inventories, process a collection of tiles using multicore processing, segment individual trees, classify points from geographic data, and provides other tools to manipulate LiDAR data in a **research and development context.**